Welcome to Year 6!

 PE kits will be needed every Tuesday afternoon.

-ANOUNCEMENT - Our new Head Boy for the Spring Term is Kai and our Head Girl is Georgia.
+ANOUNCEMENT - Our new Head Boy for the Summer Term is Kayden and our Head Girl is T.J.
 I am looking forward to seeing what they can bring to the role!

 Please have a look at our exciting curriculum.
 There is the long term plan so you can see what we will be covering in each subject for the year.
-If you wish to see this in more detail, please refer to the Autumn Topic Planner which gives a more detailed overview for Autumn!
+If you wish to see this in more detail, please refer to the Summer Topic Planner which gives a more detailed overview for Summer!
+We are really looking forward to our final term together before the children move onto their secondary school.

 We had a very exciting visit from Dame Patricia Routledge to develop our poetry skills.
 We were focusing on Wilfred Owen and specifically his poetry focussed on the emotions of people during the War.
 The children enjoyed performing their poems and creating their own emotive poems.